rochus-keller/EiGen/chibicc/testcases/Readme.txt

 for more information.

-All tests in this directory have passed with chibicc and ecsd 0.0.40 on x86, x86_64 and amd32.
+All tests in this directory have passed with chibicc and ecsd 0.0.40 (with patches, see https://github.com/rochus-keller/EiGen/commits/master/) on x86, x86_64, amd32 and amd64.